I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 Rinnai V75 7.5 GPM -Best for Mid Sized Homes

-Rinnai’s V75-IN is the best choice for an average household because it has a flow rated of 7.5 GPM.
-With this kind of a flow rate, it can easily handle two or three faucets at go without compromising on pressure.
+Rinnai’s V75-IN tankless water heater is the best choice for an average household because it has a flow rated of 7.5 GPM.
+With this kind of a flow rate, it can easily handle two or three faucets at a time without compromising on water pressure.

 In addition, unlike Rheem which is pretty expensive, Rinnai’s V75-IN has a good price point, and you will not have to part with an arm and a leg.
 It has an energy rating of 82% which although is lower than Rheem is not too bad.